Eskilstuna-kommun/ek-nbk-plugin/README.md

 }
 ```

-The message should be a stringified json:
+The message should be a json object:
 ``` js
 /* Save mapstate */
 const message = {